 Wen mentioned that she was approaching the mandatory retirement age of 60, and soon would be leaving the Foreign Service.
-I suggested she move to San Francisco, which offered a thriving Chinese community and home prices that had recently dropped by half.
+I suggested she move to San Francisco, which offered a thriving Chinese community.
 She laughed.
 No matter how much prices had fallen, she could never afford anything here on a Chinese civil servant?s salary.

 I asked Wen if she still had the book I gave her nearly four decades ago.
 She said it had become a family heirloom, and was being passed down through the generations.
 As she smiled, I notice the faint scar on her eyebrow from that unpleasantness so long ago.

-In view of Wen?s comments, I think you have got to buy the Chinese ETF (FXI), which is the principle lagging emerging stock market this year, once the “RISK ON” trade comes back into favor.
-You also better revisit my stock picks in the area, including Baidu, China Mobile (CHL), Build Your Dreams (BYDDF), and China Telecom (CHA).
+In view of Wen?s comments, I think you have got to buy the Chinese ETF (FXI), which is the top performing stock market of 2015, once the ?RISK ON? trade comes back into favor.
+You also better revisit my stock picks in the area, including Baidu, China Mobile (CHL), and China Telecom (CHA).